BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/raycast.md

     console.log("Collision at ", raycastResult.hitPointWorld);
 }
 ```
 Important thing to note here is the `raycastResult` that can (and should!) be reused between calls.
-This is the major difference with V1 raycasting.
+This is the major difference with Physics V1 raycasting.

 ** Example and PG **